 For fans used only in approved life safety applications such as smoke evacuation.

+C403.2.12.3 Fan efficiency.
+Fans shall have a fan efficiency grade (FEG) of not less than 67 when determined in accordance with AMCA 205 by an approved, independent testing laboratory and labeled by the manufacturer.
+The total efficiency of the fan at the design point of operation shall be within 15 percentage points of the maximum total efficiency of the fan.

+Exception: The following fans are not required to have a fan efficiency grade:

+Fans of 5 hp (3.7 kW) or less as follows:

+Single fan with a motor nameplate horsepower of 5 hp (3.7 kW) or less, unless Exception 1.2 applies.

+Multiple fans in series or parallel that have a combined motor nameplate horsepower of 5 hp (3.7 kW) or less and are operated as the functional equivalent of a single fan.

+Fans that are part of equipment covered under Section C403.2.3.

+Fans included in an equipment package certified by an approved agency for air or energy performance.

+Powered wall/roof ventilators.

+Fans outside the scope of AMCA 205.

+Fans that are intended to operate only during emergency conditions.

-C403.2..Fractional hp fan motors.
+C403.2.12.4 Fractional hp fan motors.
 Motors for fans that are 1/12 hp or greater and less than 1 hp shall be electronically commutated motors or shall have a minimum motor efficiency of 70 percent when rated in accordance with DOE 10 C.F.R.
 431. These motors shall also have the means to adjust motor speed for either balancing or remote control.
 Belt-driven fans may use sheave adjustments for airflow balancing in lieu of a varying motor speed.

 Exceptions: